dbdesign-students-spring2024/3-spreadsheet-analysis-merryliu9/README.md

 ```
-Extra-credit
+Extra-credit:

-This assignment deserves extra credit because there are thousands of rows are included in the raw data.
+This assignment deserves extra credit because thousands of rows are included in the raw data.
 ```